 - Multi-Tenanted: This is Arqit's standard service where customers use a shared service hosted in the cloud by Arqit on servers owned by Arqit and operated on a multi-tenanted basis.
 Pricing for this option will typically be a one-time fee per end point installation, as well as a fee per keys created.
-Pricing will vary depending on the number of end points and keys consumed. - Private Instance: QuantumCloudTM can also be sold as a private instance, typically for government customers who want total control over all infrastructure. - Standardized Products: Arqit has developed standardized products to address specific customer use cases.
+Pricing will vary depending on the number of end points and keys consumed. - · Private Instance: The SKA PlatformTM can also be sold as a private instance, typically for government or large enterprise customers who want total control over all infrastructure. - Standardized Products: Arqit has developed standardized products to address specific customer use cases.
 Marketing standardized products is the key focus of its sales efforts.